Instructions for people in quarantine

-Income loss caused by the quarantine order will be compensated for in the form of an infectious disease allowance.
+Loss of income caused by the quarantine order will be reimbursed to you as sickness allowance on account of an infectious disease.
 You can apply for it at the Social Insurance Institution (Kela).
 You will receive a quarantine decision written by the infectious disease physician of the City of Helsinki, which must be attached to your application.
 The quarantine decision will be sent to you automatically by registered mail or encrypted e-mail.
 You must submit the application to Kela within two months from the quarantine order.

 The infectious disease allowance is a full compensation for loss of income caused by absence from work due to a quarantine.
 The daily allowance of employees is determined based on the salary they would have received at work.
-The daily allowance of entrepreneurs is determined by the annual income under the self-employed persons’ (YEL) and farmers’ (MYEL) pension insurance schemes valid at the beginning of the absence from work.
+An entrepreneur’s allowance is based on the valid annual earned income on which their YEL or MYEL insurance contributions are based.
 The guardian of a child under 16 years of age is entitled to an infectious disease allowance, if the child has been ordered into quarantine and the guardian is therefore unable to work.

-A quarantine ordered by the infectious disease authorities must be strictly adhered to.
+You must comply with the quarantine order issued by a communicable disease authority.
 According to Finnish law, breaching a quarantine order can be punished as an offence against health protection with a fine or imprisonment for a maximum of three months, even if you do not infect anyone else.

 Further instructions for those in quarantine can be found at www.hel.fi/coronavirus.

 Instructions with images: Exposure to coronavirus and quarantine (pdf)

 Coronavirus updates from Helsinki